 This experience shaped me.
 It underscored for me the importance of advocacy for those who are marginalized.
 I know first-hand how easy it is to silence those who have been victimized when no one speaks up for them or their rights.
 This experience also taught me about forgiveness – that my grandmother, who loved and instilled in me independence and a strong work ethic, is more than the sum of her worst mistakes.

-I went on to graduate from college and Seattle University School of Law and began my career in public service, first as Rule 9 Legal Intern (1995), then as a civil litigation Deputy Prosecuting Attorney (1996-2000).
+I went on to graduate from college and Seattle University School of Law and began my career in public service, first as a Rule 9 Legal Intern (1995), then as a civil litigation Deputy Prosecuting Attorney (1996-2000).
 I later served as Prosecuting Attorney Norm Maleng’s Deputy Chief of Staff (2000-2007).

 Some highlights of my career include: